Dagmawi-Y/alx-low_level_programming/0x09-static_libraries/README.md

-A folder for the static library tasks
+A folder for the static library tasks.